 Some things you need to know about Mongolian wrestling.
 Firstly, and most importantly, there are no weight categories.
 So the lightest guy may have to fight the heaviest, and some of them are heavy.
 So, in the early rounds there are complete mismatches and if there is a chance that a thin guy can get one over a heavy one, the spectators give him all their support.
-This little guy put the big guy down.

 In the later rounds only the heavy, thick guys are left.
+The last 8.

 Secondly, ‘knee-dirtied’ is the Mongolian term for defeat.
 In other words, if you can get any part of your opponent’s body to touch the ground, you are the winner.
 Here are a few moves.

 Once you have put your opponent down, you flap your arms in the air like a goose trying to take off, you rock around 360° stiff legged before jogging off to give thanks to the Nine Feathers.
 You return to your defeated opponent and run clockwise under his outstretched arm to mask respect for his participation.
 You then collect a token from the judge and progress to the next round.